GowthamBabu2074/Exotic-Car-Hacks/README.md

 ## The output the model can be seen below.
-We just have to enter the inputs and click on Calculate the selling/ buying price to get our predictions
+After running the model using flask, we just have to enter the inputs and click on Calculate the selling/ buying price to get our predictions
 ![](prediction_image.png)

+Next steps: Deploying this flask file in Heroku/ Streamlit